sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

 ### <i class="fas fa-info-circle"></i> Notes: Linux `|` to redirect the output

 The command `cat ../covid19.fasta | ./dna1` executes two programs.
 First one is `cat` which prints the file contents to the terminal, while the second one executes our compiled program.
-The linux has a utilities that redirects the programs output/input.
+The linux has utilities that redirect the programs outputs/inputs.
 Using the pipe `|` means to use the output of the first program as input to the second program.
 </div>